Next Start

 Porosity in welding refers to cavity formation in welds.
 These cavities can vary in shape and size, ranging from discrete, tiny gas bubbles to larger craters on the material’s surface.
 There are several different types of welding porosity, including:

-• Surface porosity, which looks like open gaps on the welded area’s surface.
+• Surface porosity: This looks like open gaps on the welded area’s surface.

-• Subsurface porosity, which can be difficult to detect with the naked human eye due to its location beneath the surface.
+• Subsurface porosity: This can be difficult to detect with the naked human eye due to its location beneath the surface.

-• Cratering porosity, which appears as uneven and distinct crater shapes in the welded area and is most commonly caused by an insufficient amount of molten filler material that would otherwise fill the cavity.
+• Cratering porosity: It appears as uneven and distinct crater shapes in the welded area and is most commonly caused by an insufficient amount of molten filler material that would otherwise fill the cavity.

-• Wormholing porosity, which produces defects that look like “wormholes,” named after their resemblance to a worm burrowing its way over or beneath the material.
+• Wormholing porosity: It produces defects that look like "wormholes," named after their resemblance to a worm burrowing its way through the material.

 Read more: The Differences Between Welding, Brazing and Soldering